edwardmiller123/planted-pro/README.md

 make fw
 ```

-By default the fw is compiled without any log lines and wioth the debug LED disabled.
-To enable the debug LED and to include the log lines simply run,
+By default the fw is compiled without any log lines and with the debug LED on the main board disabled.
+To enable these simply run,
 ```
 make fw LOGLEVEL={log level} (-B)
 ```
 where {log level} ranges from 0 to 4 with 0 being FATAL and 4 being DEBUG.
-You may need to force a full rebuild with -B for make to pick up the symbol changes.
+You may need to force a full rebuild with `-B` for make to pick up the symbol changes.

 ### Flashing The Board